apache/iotdb/docs/Documentation/UserGuideV0.7.0/5-SQL Documentation.md

 * FIRST

-The FIRST function returns the first point value of the choosen timeseries(oen or more).
+The FIRST function returns the first point value of the choosen timeseries(one or more).

 ```
 SELECT FIRST (Path) (COMMA FIRST (Path))* FROM <FromClause> [WHERE <WhereClause>]?